hammingweight/fim_sidecar/README.md

  * Docker
  * Minikube

-If you don't have Docker or Minikube installed, you can use `Helm` to deploy this example as described in the [`helm`](./helm/README.md) directory.
+If you don't have Docker or Minikube installed, you can use `Helm` to deploy the application in a cluster as described in the [`helm`](./helm/README.md) directory.

 ### Building and running the application
 If you have Docker and Minikube installed, you can build and run the application by executing